keshuvv/cse15lwi23-lab-reports/Lab-Report-1.md

 ## 2. Remotely Connecting
-   * Step 0: (_Only for Windows Users_) Follow this [link](https://git-scm.com/download/win) to install `git` for Windows.
+   * Step 0: (_Only for Windows users_) Follow this [link](https://git-scm.com/download/win) to install `git` for Windows.
 Now use the following steps to setup the default terminal by using `git bash` in Visual Studio Code.
    * Step 1: To use `ssh`, open a terminal in VScode or use `Ctr` / `Command` + `.
    * Step 2: Use the command `$ ssh cs15lwi23abn@ieng6.ucsd.edu` on the terminal.
 Make sure that you replace `abn` with the letters from your course-specific account.
 Also, note that we write `$` as a convention for how we write commands.
    * Step 3: If this is your first time connecting to this server, you will probably get a message like this: